California Beekeeping Laws and Apiary Registration: What Beginners Must Know

 Are Africanized bees a problem for Santa Cruz County beekeepers?

 Less so than in Southern California.
-A 2018 UC Davis study found the northern range of Africanized honey bees reached only the Napa and Sacramento area, so the Central Coast sits near that edge and local feral colonies are far less likely to be Africanized than in the south.
+A 2018 UC Davis study found Africanized honey bees as far north as Napa and Sacramento, and only 1.7 percent of its Santa Cruz County samples were Africanized, so local feral colonies are far less likely to be Africanized than in the south.
+Monterey County, just over the line, ran much higher at 17.7 percent.
 Beginners here should still buy gentle European stock and requeen any unusually defensive colony, but everyday risk is low with careful management.

 Does registering my apiary make my address public?